Imharry25/Business-Insights-360/README.md

 -	Color Blind Friendly Palette for inclusiveness
 🏆 **Conclusion**:
 The Business Insights 360 project delivers an intuitive, data-driven, user-friendly dashboard.
 It empowers AtliQ Hardware with strategic decision-making capabilities by providing deep insights into financial, sales, marketing, supply chain, product, and executive data.

-**Data Sources**
+-**Data Sources**
 The dashboard gathers data from two primary sources:
 1. Excel/CSV Files: Targets and Market Share data, along with related information, are collected from Excel and CSV files.
 2. MySQL Database: Essential facts and dimensions for all departments are pulled from a MySQL database.

--**Skills Learned**
+-**Skills Learned**:
 -	Power BI data modeling
 -	DAX calculations
 -	Compelling visualization techniques